Characterising semi-Clifford gates using algebraic sets: Introduction

 In this article, we are concerned with two classes of fundamental quantum computational operations.
 The first contains those which are potentially costly to perform but are a standard ingredient in achieving universal quantum computation.
 The second is a subset of the first: those which can be performed using a protocol that is significantly more efficient than the standard one.
 We prove that, in common scenarios, these sets coincide.
 Doing so leads to an application of tools and language of algebraic geometry to quantum information---including some which have yet to be applied to this field.

 In quantum computation, elementary units of information are represented by \emph{states}: vectors in $\C^{d}$ where $d \in \N$ is a number of discrete degrees of freedom of a physical medium.
 The $d=2$ case corresponds to a \emph{qubit}, the quantum analogue of a classical bit.
-While this the most common case considered within quantum information, recently, more attention has been paid to the higher-dimensional \emph{qudit} case, e.g. the qutrit case of $d=3$.
+While this is the most common case considered within quantum information, recently, more attention has been paid to the higher-dimensional \emph{qudit} case, e.g.\ the qutrit case of $d=3$.
 Qudit-based computation promises increased capacity and efficiency \cite{quditmsd,tonchev2016quantum}.
 The advantages of qudit-based computation has led to rapidly accelerating development by experimentalists \cite{chi2022programmable,chizzini2022molecular,karacsony2023efficient,low2020practical,ringbauer2022universal,seifert2022time,wang2018proof}.
 In the future, once quantum technology has progressed, we expect qudit-based computation to become commonplace.
 A system of $n$ qudits is modeled by $(\C^{d})^{\otimes n} \simeq \C^{d^n}$.

 \emph{Quantum gates}, the elementary physical and computational operations acting on these data, are represented by unitary operators on $\C^{d^n}$.
 A universal quantum computer must be capable of applying any unitary transformation, to an arbitrarily good approximation, to its input data.
 However, in practice, only a subgroup of the full unitary group is directly physically implemented.
-This restriction is necessary for enabling the techniques of fault-tolerance and error correction required for building a large-scale practical quantum computer.
+This restriction is necessary for enabling the techniques of error correction and fault-tolerance required for building a large-scale practical quantum computer.

-The most common family of quantum error correcting codes are stabiliser codes \cite{gottthesis}.
+The most common family of quantum error-correcting codes are stabiliser codes \cite{gottthesis}.
 In these schemes, data are encoded as eigenvectors of \emph{Pauli gates}.
-Members of the group of \emph{Clifford gates} are special in that they can be fault-tolerantly applied to encoded data.
+Members of the group of \emph{Clifford gates} are special in that they can often be easily applied fault-tolerantly to data protected by stabiliser codes.
 Quantum universality, however, further requires the ability to fault-tolerantly perform non-Clifford gates.
 The standard choices of non-Clifford gates come from a set called the \emph{third level of the Clifford hierarchy}.
 These can be fault-tolerantly performed via the \emph{gate teleportation} protocol using only Clifford gates supplemented with ancillary \emph{magic state} resources \cite{gottesman1999}.

 A significant practical barrier to achieving quantum universality via the supplementation of Clifford gates with magic states is the need to prepare such states for every desired application of a non-Clifford gate.
 The original gate teleportation protocol implemented $n$-qubit third-level gates using magic states of $2n$ qubits.
 The need to reduce the burden of this substantial resource overhead cost led to the study of more efficient gate teleportation protocols.